Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 ## Ansible Playbooks

-- Ansible playbook is YAML (Yet Another Markup Language) document, which as set of plays.
-A play is specific task.
+- The Ansible playbook is a YAML (Yet Another Markup Language) document, which is a set of plays.
+A play is a specific task.
 It uses the /usr/bin/ansible-playbook command to execute the playbooks.

 * Ansible playbooks are a way to send commands to remote computers in a scripted way.

-* Each playbo
+* Each playbook
 function.
-Ansible does this through something called tasks, which are basically module calls.
+Ansible does this through something called tasks, which are module calls.
 A task can be anything like

 1. Execute a command